 Mawson Primary School is one of only three bilingual schools in the ACT.
 It is the only public school that offers a Mandarin Immersion Program.
 Its bilingual program has been operating since 2005 and has grown in reputation and popularity in the last five years.
-Mawson primary School will be working towards a full immersion program from 2019.
+Mawson Primary School will offer a full immersion program starting from Kindergarten 2019.
 Fifty percent of the Kindergarten curriculum will be taught in Mandarin and fifty percent in English.
 Entry into this program will be based on clear selection criteria.

 What are the benefits of a Mandarin immersion program?

 A well designed language immersion program enriches the overall education of students while enabling them to become proficient in Mandarin.

 Since language learning takes time, students from full immersion programs will usually become more proficient in the target language than those in a partial immersion program, who are, in turn, far more proficient than students from a traditional language program (known as Languages Other Than English, in Australia).